Seed Starting Kit Reviews: 10 Best Ways To Start

 1. Epic 6-Cell Seed Starting Trays

 Your starter kit shopping might begin and end with our 6-cell trays because they literally last a lifetime!
 The polypropylene won’t break through normal use, so you can sterilize them and reuse them season after season.
 Durability isn’t all they have going for them, though.
 Each cell has slots in the side that allow for root overgrowth, which prevents balling and knotting of the roots.

 The most convenient feature of these trays is the finger-sized hole at the bottom of each cell.
 Transplanting will be a breeze because you can simply push out each seedling from the bottom.
 That means no more crumbling soil!

 12 of these trays are perfectly designed to fit into a standard 1020 tray, enabling you to have up to 72 individual plant cells per tray.
-They’re food-grade, BPA-free recycled plastic, so using them will be safe and eco-friendly year after year.
+They’re food-grade, BPA-free, and recycled plastic, so using them will be safe and eco-friendly year after year.
 Just add your preferred starter soil and plant!
 These hold up great under grow lights and on seedling heating mats, too.

 - Durable material